ColoradoChristianUniversity/CIS-230-SP25/Ethics/Gabe/Week 07.md

 **Friend:** "The AI wrote the code, but I went back and fixed some issues.
 I think it'll hit everything."

-**Me:** "Maybe we should look at some of it together to make sure, it could lead to harm to the company and you if it doesn't."
+**Me:** "Maybe we should look at some of it together to make sure.
+It could lead to harm to the company and you if it doesn't."

 **Friend** "That's a good point, thanks for wanting to help.
 We should do that now."